shenhuiying2017/azure-docs.es-es/articles/app-service-web/app-service-web-arm-with-sql-database-provision.md

     },

-### Reglas de alerta para los códigos de estado 403 y 500, CPU elevada y longitud de la cola HTTP
+### <a name="alert-rules-for-status-codes-403-and-500's,-high-cpu,-and-http-queue-length"></a>Alert rules for status codes 403 and 500's, High CPU, and HTTP Queue Length

     {
       "apiVersion": "2014-04-01",